adon-cloudcannon/landing-page-test/src/collections/lessons/eleventy-beginner-tutorial/blogging-in-eleventy.md

 ## It's a date

 We want to display the date each blog post was published on our blog list page.
 At the moment, our page will display each post with a long date format which is more complex than we need.
+Depending on what timezone you are in, it might look something like this:

-**Wed Jun 01 2022 12:00:00 GMT+1200 (New Zealand Standard Time)**
+**Wed Jun 01 2022 12:00:00 UTC+0000**

 We want to simplify this date to something more readable, such as: